LOVESPELLCASTER2/LOVESPELLCASTER2/README.md

 - 👋 Hi, I’m @LOVESPELLCASTER2
-- 👀 I’m interested in love spell castig
+- 👀 I’m interested in love spell casting
 - 🌱 I’m currently one of best psychic reader
 - 💞️ I’m looking to collaborate on best astrologers around the world
 - 📫 How to reach me +211920203749